-Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on April 26 at the Post Home.
+Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on Feb.
+28 at the Post Home.

-Preceptor Pi Chapter of Beta Sigma Phi met April 5, at the CPI Annex with Karen Reif as hostess and co-hostess.
-President Brenda Black led the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Feb.
+7 at the home of Linda Jerke.
+Janice Walker was co-hostess.
+President Janis Link conducted the meeting.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
-Lunch will be from the menu and can be from their "quick serve" menu.
+Lunch will be from the menu and can be their "quick serve" menu.

 Page 1 of 1